abkasing-spec/tutorial/text/exercise1/cake.md

 Preheat the oven to 350 degrees F (175 degrees C).

-Grease a 9x13-inch baking pan.
+Grease a 9x13-inch baking pan with a healthy oil

 Mix the flour, baking powder, and salt together in a medium bowl.